klirichek/zj-58/README.md

 Preamble
 --------

+This repository is based on https://github.com/klirichek/zj-58 which is (at least for now) not maintained.

 The linux driver provided on Zjiang site unfortunately doesn't work.
 * First, it is 32-bit binary (and so, on x64 system need some x86 libs to be installed).
 * Second, it's PPD is not correct - it just doesn't show any advanced settings because of it.